MyNameisBram/Bram-Tunggala/index.md

 # About
-Bram was born in Jakarta, Indonesia and moved to suburbs of Atlanta when he was 7 years old.
-He now lives in Tucker, GA and lives with his wife and three kids.
-He's tactical, pragmatic, and a loves to learn.
+Bram was born in Jakarta, Indonesia, and moved to the suburbs of Atlanta when he was 7 years old.
+He now lives in Tucker, GA with his wife and three kids.
+He's tactical, pragmatic, and loves to learn.

 ### What people say about Bram:
 His wife says he's a loving husband, his kids say he's a fun dad!
-His parents would say he's a respectful son, his siblings would say he's a risk taker, his friends would say he's encouraging and loyal, his ex-employers/peers would says he's diligent and gets the job done, and he would say he's a dreamer and has an optimistic outlook on life.
+His parents would say he's a respectful son, his siblings would say he's a risk taker, his friends would say he's encouraging and loyal, his ex-employers/peers would say he's diligent and gets the job done, and he would say he's a dreamer and has an optimistic outlook on life.

 ### What does Bram like to do?
 - Read bedtime stories to his kids
-- Visit local the local beer garden with Wife
+- Visit the local beer garden with the Wife
 - Spend time with family and friends
-- Having friends over, smoking meat while drinking beer and starting a conversation with... remember the time when...
+- Having friends over, smoking meat while drinking beer, and starting a conversation with... remember the time when...
 - Golfing, then contemplating on why he still plays because he's not very good at it

-### Virtures to live by:
+### Virtues to live by:
 - Empathy - Golden Rule “Treat others the way you want to be treated”
 - Decisive - Perform without fail what you set out to do
 - Peaceful - Don’t be disturbed at unimportant things, or at random accidents